Stripe System Design Interview: What the Financial Bar Actually Tests

 The Two Rounds That Will Blindside You

-Before you even get to system design, two rounds trip up otherwise-strong candidates.
+Two rounds trip up otherwise-strong candidates.
 Both are Stripe inventions.
-Neither is something you've likely seen before.

 Bug Bash.
-You receive a GitHub issue.
-There is broken code.
+You receive a GitHub issue with broken code.
 Your job is to find the failure and fix it thoughtfully, not patch it fast.
 The language may not be your primary one.
-Candidates who listed Python have been handed Ruby.
-Candidates who listed Go have been handed Ruby.
-It seems Stripe likes Ruby.
-They are testing whether you can debug, not whether you have memorized the syntax of your preferred language.
+Candidates who listed Python or Go have reportedly been handed Ruby.
+They are testing whether you can debug, not whether you have memorized syntax.
 The process matters more than the patch.

 Integration round.
 You navigate an unfamiliar codebase and use the real Stripe API to implement a feature.
 Common prompts: add webhook signature verification, implement a subscription upgrade with proration, build a payout scheduling flow.
-The Stripe API docs are expected to be consulted.
+Consulting the Stripe API docs is expected.
 This round rewards engineers who can read real code under a timer.
-Candidates who try to wing it without ever having touched the Stripe API do not do well.
-The docs are public.
-Read them before your interview.
+Wing it without ever having touched the Stripe API and it shows.

 What the Stripe System Design Interview Actually Tests